< Penticton Outdoos Club - General Info

 MEETING PLACES and TIMES:

-On long weekends there is usually no hike scheduled, though any member is welcome to organize a hike and advertise it in advance through the club President or Secretary.
+On long weekends there are usually no hikes scheduled, although any member is welcome to organize a hike and advertise it.
+Please check with the club President or Secretary in advance.

 Individuals electing to carpool to the trailhead are asked to help defray driver costs.
 Suggested amounts based on driving time one-way are: 15-30 minutes, $5; 30-60 minutes, $10; over 60 minutes, $15.

 Leaders have complete control over their trips.
-If you have called and are unable to go, please phone the leader so that people will not be kept waiting.
+If you have registered for an event and are unable to attend, please phone the leader ASAP so that people will not be kept waiting.

 WHAT TO PACK: